-5.1 Utility
+5.1.
+Utility

 Utility principally refers to ensuring that the information contained in this consultation is helpful, serviceable, and beneficial to the intended users.
-The intended users of this opinion is Caltrans.
-Other interested users could include the City of Roseville Public Works Department, Placer County, U.S. Coast Guard, U.S. Fish and Wildlife Service, and California Department of Fish and Wildlife.
+The intended user of this opinion is Caltrans.
+Other interested users could include the City of Roseville Public Works Department, Placer County, U.S. Fish and Wildlife Service, and California Department of Fish and Wildlife.
 Individual copies of this opinion were provided to Caltrans.
-This opinion will be posted on the Public Consultation Tracking System website (https://pcts.nmfs.noaa.gov/pcts-web/homepage.pcts).
+The document will be available within two weeks at the NOAA Library Institutional Repository [https://repository.library.noaa.gov/welcome].
 The format and naming adheres to conventional standards for style.

-5.2 Integrity
+5.2.
+Integrity